 Some lenders may also charge an exit fee when you remortgage.

-A fee is paid when the mortgage is completed and can be either added to the mortgage or paid by you.
+A fee is paid (where applicable) when the mortgage is completed and can be either added to the mortgage or paid by you.

 You may have to pay a valuation fee so the lender can check your property is worth the amount you want to borrow.
+This is to identify whether there are any problems with the property before they lend against it.
 The fee could range between £150 and £1500, depending on the value of the property.

 The types of remortgage products usually available are: